The Missing Mass of the Milky Way Galaxy

 The rotation curves of many galaxies have now been measured.
 They exhibit a characteristic flat velocity profile at points far from the galactic center.
 These observations cannot be understood in terms of conventional Newtonian theory, if visible mass is taken to be the sole source of gravitation.
 This apparent failure underlies the belief that a great deal of mass is missing from the cosmos.

 Here, the argument is made that electric field energy contributes to the gravitational field of the galaxy.
-The electric field arises from cosmic ray protons that emanate from the central bulge of the galaxy.
+The electric field arises from cosmic ray protons that emanate from the central bulge.
 They stream radially through the core, through the halo, and eventually exit the galaxy.
 These protons are confined only by the limiting speed of light.
-In a steady state, the amount of electric charge passing through each spherical surface is given by
+In a steady state, the amount of proton charge passing through each spherical surface is given by